nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <br>

 ### Creating an activity: `activity /create`
-Creates a new activity and assigns it to a session. <br>
+Creates an activity so that you can record the relevant details, and then assigns it to a session. <br>
+There are two ways that you can create an activity:
+1. Record the total cost to be split amongst everyone involved
+2. Record each person's individual cost

 > Format 1: `activity /create /sid [SESSION_ID] /n [ACTIVITY_NAME] /p [PERSON_PAID] /i [NAME1 NAME2 ...]
 /co [TOTAL_COST] [</gst [GST_PERCENTAGE]>] [</sc [SERVICE_CHARGE]>]`